 33. What should I expect to find in a casa particular?

 Expect the unexpected.
-Especially if you don’t book through a portal specialized in casas particulares in Cuba such as Wild Caribe 🙂
+Especially if you don’t use a website specialized in casas particulares in Cuba such as Wild Caribe 🙂

 Cherryl Howard explains in her blog that her experience in a villa in Vedado was wonderful, but with occasionally unpleasant surprises: A cricket that kept her from sleep during the first night and a power surge when plugging her hair dryer that left the house without electricity for an hour and her hair dryer completely useless.